arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 -}
 {%endarend%}

+The type {%ard%} \Pi (a : A) -> B {%endard%} is the type of dependent functions, which generalizes the type of ordinary functions {%ard%} A -> B {%endard%}.
+The codomain of a dependent function may vary dependening on the argument.
+For example, the type {%ard%} \Pi (b : Bool) -> if b Nat Bool {%endard%} is the type of functions which accept an argument of type {%ard%} Bool {%endard%} and return either a natural number or a boolean value, depending its argument.
+If we pass {%ard%} true {%endard%} to such a function, it returns an element of {%ard%} Nat {%endard%}; otherwise, it returns an element of {%ard%} Bool {%endard%}.

+The type {%ard%} \Pi (A : \Type) (a : A) -> A {%endard%} can be equivalently written as {%ard%} \Pi (A : \Type) -> A -> A {%endard%} since its codomain does not depend on the second argument.
+This is the type functions which accept a type {%ard%} A {%endard%} and return a function of type {%ard%} A -> A {%endard%}.

-Note that {%ard%}\Type{%endard%} is not a genuine type: the famous Girard's paradox states that intensional Martin-Lof's type theory is inconsistent with the type of all types.
-In reality, {%ard%}\Type{%endard%} is a syntactic sugar for the cumulative hierarchy of universes of types {%ard%}\Type 0{%endard%} < ... <  {%ard%}\Type p{%endard%} < ..., parameterized by the _predicative level_ {%ard%}p{%endard%}, where {%ard%}\Type p{%endard%} is roughly the type of all types that _do not_ refer in their definitions to universes with predicative level {%ard%}p{%endard%} and higher.
-Fortunately, the user does not need to care about these levels, which are automatically inferred and hidden from the user, unless he or she uses forbidden circularities, in which case typechecker will generate an error.
+Note that {%ard%}\Type{%endard%} is not a type of _all_ types: the famous Girard's paradox states that intensional Martin-Lof's type theory is inconsistent with the type of all types.
+This problem is solved with a hierarchy of universes, which will be discussed [later](universes).
+Fortunately, the user does not need to care about these levels for the most part.
+Levels are inferred automatically and hidden from the user, unless he or she uses forbidden circularities, in which case typechecker will generate an error.

 # Implicit arguments